zextras/tech-doc/source/carbonio-ce/upgrade.rst

 :ref:`upgrade-checklist`.

-If you are upgrading from an older version (i.e., previous to |prev|), you need to verify if any of these steps is needed: in other words, depending on the packages that will be upgraded, you might need to run them or not.
-Please check the conditions fo
+If you are upgrading from an older version (i.e., previous to |prev|), you need to verify in section :ref:`upgrade-checklist` if any of these steps is needed: in other words, depending on the packages that will be upgraded, you might need to run them or not.

 .. troubleshooting